homelab-alpha/docs/content/docs/shell-script/script-information/super_linter.info.md

 done
 ```

-The script processes command line arguments to check if the debug mode should be
+The script processes command-line arguments to check if the debug mode should be
 enabled (`-d` or `--debug`).
 If an unknown parameter is provided, it prints an
 error message and exits.